 Finding a way to make journalism sustainable is tough enough these days.
 But finding how to support investigative journalism – which can be expensive, time consuming, and carry substantial risk – may be the media’s toughest challenge of all.

-This brainprint means that content can affect attitudes, behaviors and public opinion, which poses additional responsibilities on media organizations towards society.
+This brainprint means that content can affect attitudes, behaviours and public opinion, which poses additional responsibilities on media organizations towards society.

 As a charitable non-profit, Makanday strives to make its editorial content accessible to the widest possible audience.